 Yeah, and this is the whole point of the thing.

-You know, a lot of people didn't like the fact that President Reagan came up with what was called Star Wars in those days.
+You know, people, a lot of people didn't like the fact that President Reagan came up with what was called Star Wars in those days.

-But it turns out that in order to detect and track an asteroid, to intercept it, home on it, and deflect it from its course, is exactly the same technologies you need To detect, track, intercept, and destroy an incoming ballistic missile.
+But it turns out that in order to detect and track an asteroid, to intercept it, home on it, and deflect it from its course is exactly the same technologies you need to detect, track, intercept, and destroy an incoming ballistic missile.

 It's the same problem.